-For example, many intellectual property (IP) offices around the world have undertaken AI initiatives to help with tasks like patent classification and prior art search.
+Many intellectual property (IP) offices around the world have already undertaken AI initiatives to help with tasks like patent classification and prior art search.

 The World Intellectual Property Organization considers AI to be vital to the future administration of IP: